Deeplinks

 - Don't put secrets in the URL.
 The

 dataparam is visible to anyone who gets the link.
-Treat it like a signed coupon code, not a JWT. - Re-engagement window is intentionally short (5 min).
-A click can only trigger an
+Treat it like a signed coupon code, not a JWT. - Custom URL schemes can be registered by any app.
+If your scheme name is generic (e.g.

 X-Real-IP).